lukepark327/onechain/README.md

 [![node](https://img.shields.io/badge/node-%3E%3D4.3.2-yellow.svg)](https://nodejs.org/en/)

 # one-chain
-minimal blockchain ever.

 <!--
 ![onechain](https://github.com/twodude/onechain/blob/master/images/icon.png)
 -->

-Assist you to easily develop blockchain core.
+Assist in developing blockchain core efficiently.
 > [2018 OSS Grand Developers Challenge Award](https://project.oss.kr)
 > Based on the following code: [lhartikk/naivechain](https://github.com/lhartikk/naivechain)

 ## Abstract
 ![structure](https://github.com/twodude/onechain/blob/master/images/structure.png)

-As Blockchain-based services grew, so open source that assists developing blockchain core was needed.
-There are open source projects like Bitcoin and Ethereum, but those are too hard to learn and to use.
+As Blockchain-based services grew, so open-source that assists in developing blockchain core was needed.
+There are open-source projects like Bitcoin and Ethereum, but those are too hard to learn and to use.

-You can solve the above problems with **```one-chain```, simple implementation of blockchain core.**
+We solve the above problems with a
+**```one-chain```, simple implementation of blockchain core.**
 The one-chain adopts modular design: Dividing layers into blockchain, network, APIs, and wallet for clarity.
-In addition, detailed comments and documents are provided to facilitate learning and reusing.

-Both front-end and back-end of one-chain is written in Javascript (Node.js and Vue.js) but written in simple (without async, etc.) so that other language developers can understand them.
+Also, detailed comments and documents are provided to facilitate learning and reusing.
+Both front-end and back-end of one-chain is written in Javascript (Node.js and Vue.js) but written in simple (without async, et al.) so that other language developers can understand them.

 ## Use-cases